blongden/hal/README.md

 $hal->asJson();
 ```

-which with a first argument of `true` for pretty printing gives:
+which with a first argument of `true` for pretty printing:

 ```php
 $hal = new \Nocarrier\Hal('/orders', ['customerId' => 'CUS1234']);